aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 ```

 ## **Render Comments when saving Presentation into Image**
 Aspose.Slides for Node.js via Java provides a facility that allows you to render comments in a presentation's slides when you are converting those slides into images.
-This Javascript code demonstrates the operation:
+This JavaScript code demonstrates the operation:

 ```javascript
 var pres = new aspose.slides.Presentation("presentation.pptx");